dronir/HYgradu/README.md

 ## Contact

 Please send any bug reports or suggestions to olli.wilkman@iki.fi.
-Contributions on Github are also welcome.
+Contributions on GitHub are also welcome.